oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelTensorFlow_PerformanceAnalysis/README.md

     <br><img src="images/jupyter_kernels.png" width="300" height="300"><br>
 7. Run through every cell of the notebook one by one

-> NOTE: In order to compare between stock and Intel-optimized TF results in section "Analyze TF Timeline results among Stock and Intel Tensorflow", users need to run all cells before the comparison section with both stock-tensorflow and intel-tensorflow kernels.
+> NOTE: To compare stock and Intel-optimized TF results in the section "Analyze TF Timeline results among Stock and Intel Tensorflow," users need to run all cells before the comparison section with both stock-tensorflow and intel-tensorflow kernels.

 ### Example of Output
 Users should be able to see some diagrams for performance comparison and analysis.